iarsystems/cmake-tutorial/README.md

 ### Configuring the toolchain file
 By default, CMake uses what it assumes to be the host platform's default compiler.
 When the application targets an embedded platform (known as cross-compiling), a toolchain file `<toolchain-file>.cmake` can be used to indicate the desired toolchain's location for its compiler and assembler.
 This section provides a simple generic template for the __IAR C/C++ Compilers__.

-On the [examples/iar-toolchain.cmake](examples/iar-toolchain.cmake) file from the repository you have cloned, set the following variables to match the product installed in your system:
+On the example toolchain file from the repository you have cloned, set the following variables to match the product installed in your system:
 * Set `CMAKE_SYSTEM_PROCESSOR`:

 https://github.com/IARSystems/cmake-tutorial/blob/2c476dc240bf2c0c86bf144863eccdba0c0d38de/examples/iar-toolchain.cmake#L3-L5